 More information is available.

-- More than two decades of professional software development experience.
+- A quarter century of professional software development experience.

 - Programming Languages: Expert: C and Perl.
 Experienced: Unix shell